ShreyaSridhar5/FlightPricePrediction/README.md

-# FlightPricePrediction
-I did two main things in this project:
+This project had two main goals:
 1. Analyze data on domestic flights in India in 2019 to determine what features most impact the price of a flight.
 2. Experiment with various types of machine learning models, their hyperparameters, as well as feature selection to find a model that can accurately predict the price of a flight.